runtimeverification/haskell-backend/docs/profiling.md

   pipeline.
 * When analysing memory issues, it is also helpful to limit the heap size using `+RTS` option `-M <size>`, e.g., `+RTS -M15G -Sstderr`.

-## Costs and disadvantages of profiling

-There are two main issues with profiling:

-1) Profiling adds an overhead to the overall runtime, so it is only useful if we want to measure the relative runtime of different components of our programs
-2) The addition of cost centers introduced by `-fprof-auto` (`profiling-detail: all-functions`)/`-fprof-auto-top`/`-fprof-auto-exported` can impede certain optimizations such as fusion, which can skew the profile, since we are now profiling code which would otherwise have been optimized, so the % of time spent in the code region will not reflect the un-profiled runtime.
-There is a potential workaround to this issue in [GHC 9.2](https://discourse.haskell.org/t/profiling-using-late-cost-centres-after-optimization/4664) with a new [`-fprof-late-ccs` flag in GHC 9.4.1](https://ghc.gitlab.haskell.org/ghc/doc/users_guide/profiling.html) which inserts top-level const centers at a late stage of the optimization pipeline

 ## Additional resources